abdfaizaan/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

    ![](media/2avd110.png)

+      >**Note**: If you encounter an error while creating the custom role indicating that a role with the same name already exists, you can skip the custom role creation steps and proceed directly to Exercise 2.

 1. In **Access Control (IAM)** click on **+ Add**  and select **Add role assignment** .

    - Under Role, search and select **start VM on connect**, then click on **Next**.